 Zhilin Xu is an artist-filmmaker and a researcher based in London and Cambridge.
 Her research-led practice moves between the personal and the historical.
-She primarily works with moving images, while also moving in-between medias and materials from drawings to sculptures.
+While often working with moving images and experiential installations, she moves in-between medias and materials from drawings to sculptures, aiming to solicit multidimensional engagements.
 In her practice, through material and filmic foldings, she often interweaves fiction and documentary to draw attention to neglected histories while also imagining their afterlives.
-She has a dedicated interest towards women’s, marginal communities’, and marginalised historical figures’ memories.
-Zhilin’s practice is informed by the concept of écriture feminine.
-She practices écriture across multiple mediums.
-It is an act shaped through a prism consisting a multitude of cultural perspectives: the combined result of her Chinese upbringing, her experience of growing up in the UK, and her encounter with French feminist texts.
+She has a dedicated interest towards women’s, marginalized historical figures’ memory and cultural memory.
 Also underlining her work is an attention to nature and the ideological frameworks of various cultural time-space.

 Zhilin received a BA degree in Fine Art (first class) from Central Saint Martins in 2023 and her MPhil in Film and Screen Studies from the University of Cambridge in 2024.
 She is currently a researching artist at the Film and Screen Studies Department of the University of Cambridge.
 Zhilin is the recipient of the 2023 Central Saint Martin’s Graduate Award; her film installatioin Hiraeth (2023) is purchased and collected by the CSM museum.
 She is the recipient of the Global Undergraduate Award in Music, Film and Theatre from the European region.
 Her film Hiraeth: Outbound is the recipient of Experimental Film Remi Award at the 2025 WorldFest-Houston International Film Festival.